steviecurran/two-sample/README.md

 - For the full data option, plot a histogram showing the distributions of the two classes

-- Adjust the confidence levels from the default 95%, offering more stringest testing
+- Adjust the confidence levels from the default 95%, offering more stringent testing

 - Run a one or two tailed test